kielbasiago/guides/asyncs/2022-10-22-boss-rush-async-fixed.md

 * Once completed, you will end in the final switch room with 3 save points.
 You may not warp stone out once you complete the gauntlet.
 Make a backup save!

 **BETA** Forced Item Rewards - The following checks are guaranteed items:
-* All of Terra's checks
+* All of Cyan's checks
-* All of Celes' checks
+* All of Shadow's checks
 * Auction House

 **BETA** Forced Esper Rewards - The following checks are guaranteed espers: